-Xbox Game Pass for Android offers more value than Google Stadia
+Xbox Cloud Gaming (xCloud) offers more value than Google Stadia

 - No 4K streaming

 Google Stadia launched without a ton of features, and it's still playing catch up to what it promised users.
-But if you're just looking for a way to play AAA games on the go, it'll suit you fine.
-It's available on more devices, too.
+But if you're looking for a way to play AAA games on the go, it'll suit you fine.

-Free w/ Stadia Base or $10/month w/ Stadia Pro at Google
+Free w/Stadia Base or $10/mo. w/Stadia Pro at Google

 Pros